Estimating a probability mass function with unknown labels: The model, the data and the estimators

 For given true parameter $\theta$ of basic or of extended model, and given truncation level $k=k_n$, define $\widetilde \theta=(\theta_1,...,\theta_k)$ and define $\theta_0=1-\sum_{\alpha=1}^k \theta_\alpha$.
 In general, $\widetilde \phi$ will denote a possibly defective probability mass function on $\{1,...,k\}$ where $\phi_1\ge\phi_2\ge ... \ge \phi_k$, and $\phi_0=1-\sum_{\alpha=1}^k \phi_\alpha$ will denote its deficit.
 Such parameters correspond to what we call the \emph{sieved model}.

 Imagine the sieved model to be true.
 For any $i\in\mathbb N$, the species corresponding to the observed count $N_i\ge 0$ is either one of the species $\alpha=1,\dots,k$, or it is one of the species lumped together in the blob.
 The latter can only be the case if $N_i=1$ or $0$.
-Different $i$ can both correspond to species in the blob, but can't correspond to the same species in $1\le\alpha\le k$.
-We denote this mapping from $\mathbb N$ to $\{0,1,\dots,k\}$ (again) by $\chi$.
-It obviously can't be a bijection, but every $1\le\alpha\le k$ does have a \emph{unique} inverse image.
+Different $i$ can both correspond to species in the blob, but cannot correspond to the same species in $1\le\alpha\le k$.
+We denote this mapping from $\mathbb N$ to $\{0,1,\dots,k\}$ by $\chi$.
+It cannot be a bijection, but every $1\le\alpha\le k$ does have a \emph{unique} inverse image.
 Moreover, $\chi(i)=0$ implies $N_i=1$ or $0$.
-Apart from this it is arbitrary.
-Of course, it is not observed.
+Apart from this it is arbitrary and not observed.

 Again we can imagine the full data which we would have had, if we had observed $\chi$.
 According to the sieved model there is an underlying $X=(X_0,X_1,...,X_k)$ which has the multinomial distribution with parameters $n$ and $(\phi_0,\widetilde\phi)$.
 To the ``proper part'' of $X$, that is to say, $(X_1,X_2,...,X_k)$, corresponds a partition of $X_+=\sum_{\alpha=1}^k X_\alpha$.
 Denote this partition by $N_+=(N_1,N_2, ... , N_J)$.
 Thus $J=\#\{1\le\alpha\le k: X_\alpha>0\}$ and $N_1\ge N_2\ge ... \ge N_J > 0$.
 Alongside these $X_+$ animals of $J\le k$ species from the set $\{1,\dots,k\}$, we also observed $X_0$ animals each of different species, where each of those species separately has probability 0, but all such species together have probability $\phi_0$.
 The observed data, finally, is the partition $N=(N_1,N_2, ... , N_J, 1,...,1)$ of $n$, in which we have appended exactly $X_0$ $1$'s to the partition $N_+$ of $X_+$.